informalsystems/themis-contract/README.md

 * Fetching of contract templates from Git repositories
 * Cryptographic signing of contracts based on local identity
-* Automatic addition of selected counterparties/signatories to new contracts upon creation
+* Automatic population of selected counterparties/signatories to new contracts upon creation